DT-Service-Consulting/gtfs_belgium/README.md

 │   ├── DeleteNodes&Routes.ipynb # Notebook focussing on cleaning the L-Graph by deleting unwanted nodes and routes │   ├── MergeRoutes.ipynb # Notebook which merges direct routes with the actual path.
-│   └── P-Space.ipynb # Notebook to work on the P-Graph being generated from the cleaned L-Graph │
+│   └── P-Space.ipynb # Notebook to work on the P-Graph being generated from the cleaned L-Graph │   └── TopologicalIndicators_Belgium.ipynb # Notebook to work on the topological indicators of the Belgian Railways │   └── PTopologicalIndicators_Netherlands.ipynb # Notebook to work on the topological indicators of the Dutch Railways │
 ├── osmread-master/ # Includes the OSM (OpenStreetMap) reading utility for handling geographic data.
 │